Boris Reznik: Political career

-Regarding the “Dima Yakovlev Law,” the ban on the adoption of children by US citizens, he was one of seven out of 420 legislators who voted against, and the only deputy from United Russia who voted against.
+Regarding the "Dima Yakovlev Law," the ban on the adoption of children by US citizens, he was one of seven out of 420 legislators who voted against, and the only deputy from United Russia who voted against.

-As noted in the media at the time, Reznik is involved in charity work and thanks to this, “he understands well what now awaits seriously ill orphans in Russia.”.
+As noted in the media at the time, Reznik is involved in charity work and to this, "he understands well what now awaits seriously ill orphans in Russia".

 I have no global differences with the United Russia party and the president, except for certain points on which I have my own opinion and which I always express.
 And, most importantly, he is always treated with respect.

 — —Boris Reznik on United Russia and Vladimir Putin.

-After the United Russia primaries, held on 23 May 2016 in the Khabarovsk Krai, he announced numerous violations and called his fellow party members “swindlers.”.
+After the United Russia primaries, held on 23 May 2016 in the Khabarovsk Krai, he announced numerous violations and called his fellow party members "swindlers".

-He lost to member of the Khabarovsk Oblast Duma Boris Gladkikh, taking third place in the Khabarovsk single-mandate constituency and sixth on the regional list, was not included in the party list for the State Duma elections and did not take part in the party congress, linking his defeat with voting against the “Dima Yakovlev law”.
+He lost to member of the Khabarovsk Oblast Duma Boris Gladkikh, taking third place in the Khabarovsk single-mandate constituency and sixth on the regional list, was not included in the party list for the State Duma elections and did not take part in the party congress, linking his defeat with voting against the "Dima Yakovlev law".

 On 30 June he submitted an application to leave United Russia.
 On July 4, he became a candidate for the State Duma on the list of the Party of Growth.

-He was not registered by the election commission of the Khabarovsk Territory due to the fact that he “missed the deadline for submitting documents”, after which he filed an application with the Central Election Commission of the Russian Federation regarding the “illegal refusal to register as a candidate for deputy”[54], but on August 16 withdrew the complaint and stopped fighting, noting that “in these conditions, no matter what decision the Central Election Commission makes, for me, as an undesirable candidate, participation in the ongoing election campaign loses all meaning”.
+He was not registered by the election commission of the Khabarovsk Territory due to the fact that he "missed the deadline for submitting documents", after which he filed an application with the Central Election Commission of the Russian Federation regarding the "illegal refusal to register as a candidate for deputy" [54], but on August 16 withdrew the complaint and stopped fighting, noting that "in these conditions, no matter what decision the Central Election Commission makes, for me, as an undesirable candidate, participation in the ongoing election campaign loses all meaning".